 In a medium-sized pot, heat up the oil on medium low heat.
 Pour the chipotle salsa into the pot and cook while occasionally stirring for 15 minutes.
 It should be a bit darker in color and a bit thicker.
 Add salt and black pepper to taste and adjust seasonings.
 With the heat still on, add the shredded chicken to the pot and stir until the chicken is well coated and has been re-heated, about 5-10 minutes.

-Serve shredded chipotle chicken with warmed-up corn or flour tortillas, limes and any of your other favorite taco toppings and your favorite salsa.
-I like to use this tomatillo salsa verde.
+Serve shredded chipotle chicken with warmed-up corn or flour tortillas, limes and any of your other favorite taco toppings and your favorite salsa, such as a salsa verde.